The short answer: Yes, EU citizens can still work in the U.K. But the logistics of how that happens can be complicated.

 Key takeaways:

-- Post-Brexit, employers need to complete a right-to-work check for hires from the EU that will work in the United Kingdom
+• Post-Brexit, employers need to complete a right-to-work check for hires from the EU who will work in the United Kingdom

-- Fully remote employees that live outside of the U.K. don’t need a right-to-work check or sponsorship licence to commence employment with a U.K. company
+• Fully remote employees who live outside of the U.K. don’t need a right-to-work check or sponsorship license to commence employment with a U.K. company

-- EU citizens that already live and work in the U.K. do not need a retroactive right-to-work check
+• EU citizens who already live and work in the U.K. do not need a retroactive right-to-work check

 What Are Right-to-Work Checks?